Illuminate a Clear Path of Client Empowered Healing

 Relationship Repair: Part 1

-In this video, I explore why repair is an essential skill and introduce one simple practice that helps couples stay with a single moment so real healing can occur.
+In this video, I share why repair is an essential skill and introduce one simple practice that helps couples clarify their focus and stay together in the process.
 Over time, this builds trust that connection can be restored and effective repair processes are possible!